 ROL Cruise recommends…

 A short walk from the commercial harbour is Agadir’s billion-dirham marina, where pristine white holiday apartments overlook rows of enviable yachts.
-Enjoy a leisurely stroll amidst luxury surroundings then browse the stylish boutiques for Moroccan treasures and local souvenirs.
+Enjoy a leisurely stroll amidst luxury surroundings on your cruise to Agadir, then browse the stylish boutiques for Moroccan treasures and local souvenirs.
 Pop into one of the friendly cafés for a bite to eat, or indulge your sweet tooth with a delectable and refreshing ice cream.

 Laid-back beach life

 It’s easy to see why Agadir has become Morocco’s main beach resort; its golden bay stretches for several miles and is backed by a spacious seafront promenade that is brimming with activity.
-Hire a jet ski or dune buggy for an exciting way to explore the area, or travel by tourist train or camel for a more relaxed adventure.
+Hire a jet ski or dune buggy for an exciting way to explore the area as part of your Agadir cruise, or travel by tourist train or camel for a more relaxed adventure.
 Sunbathe atop soft sands as the waves of the North Atlantic break rhythmically on the shore before watching local street performers along the palm-lined boulevard.

-Haggling at a Moroccan market stall is a must for an all-round experience so head to the impressive Souk El Had d’Agadir to do just that.
-With numerous small shops, this is the largest market in the region and boasts an array of desirables.
+Haggling at a Moroccan market stall is a must for an all-round experience on your cruise to Agadir, so head to the impressive Souk El Had d’Agadir to do just that.
+With numerous small shops, this is the largest market in the region and boasts an array of desirable products.
 Take in the vibrant sights and heady scents of spices and leather goods as you browse handmade furniture, artisan clothing, fresh food and traditional decorations.
 For more unique finds within a traditional Berber setting, consider a trip to La Médina at Ben Sergao.